Bramshall: History

 Millicent de Stafford, wife of Harvey I Bagot (d.1214).
 Whilst her elder son was the ancestor of the Earls of Stafford and the Dukes of Buckingham, her younger son was William Stafford of "Broomshull", ancestor of several other prominent Stafford lines, most notably Stafford of Hooke, Stafford of Southwick and Stafford of Grafton.

-Although Bramshall is relatively old much of it dates from the late 1990s when several new housing estates were built.
+Although Bramshall is relatively old, much of it dates from the late 1990s when several new housing estates were built.

 There was a military explosives storage area to the West of Bramshall, with 11 sheds approximately 75 feet by 200 feet, served by rail.
 It was used to store US explosives and was closed before 1971.

 Governance

+Bramshall forms part of the following levels of governance: